Coronon/uptime-robot/README.md

 Before you can start using Uptime-Robot, you need to configure it properly.
 Follow these steps to set up the configuration:

-1. Open the uptime-robot.yml file in the Uptime-Robot directory.
+1. Create a `uptime-robot.yml` file in the Uptime-Robot directory.
 2. Customize the configuration options according to your requirements.

 ```yaml